openharmony/docs/en/application-dev/ui/arkts-gesture-events-single-gesture.md

 ```

-Tap gestures support single tap and multiple taps.
-There are two optional parameters:
+Triggers a tap gesture with one or more taps.
+This API has two optional parameters:

-- **count**: number of consecutive taps recognized by the tap gesture.
-This parameter is optional.
+- **count**: number of consecutive taps required for gesture recognition.
 The default value is 1.
-If this parameter is set to an invalid value less than 1, the default value is used.
-If multiple clicks are configured, the timeout interval for the previous lift and next press is 300 ms.
+A value less than 1 evaluates to the default value **1**.
+If multi-tap is configured, the timeout interval between a lift and the next tap is 300 ms.

-- **fingers**: number of fingers that trigger the touch.
-The minimum value is 1, and the maximum value is 10.
-The default value is 1.
-This parameter is optional.
-When multi-finger is configured, if the number of fingers used for tap does not reach the specified number within 300 ms after the first finger is tapped, the gesture fails to be recognized.
-Gesture recognition fails if the number of fingers used for tap exceeds the configured number.
+- **fingers**: number of fingers required for gesture recognition.
+The value ranges from 1 to 10.
+The default value is **1**.
+If the number of fingers used for the tap is less than the specified one within 300 ms after the first finger is tapped, the gesture fails to be recognized.
+Gesture recognition also fails if the number of fingers used for the tap exceeds the value of **fingers**.
-    For example, to bind a double-tap gesture (a tap gesture whose count value is 2) to the Text component, run the following command:
+    The following example binds a double-tap gesture (a tap gesture whose **count** value is **2**) to the **\<Text>** component:

   ```ts
   // xxx.ets